Rubén Dundo

 Rubén Alberto Dundo (born 16 December 1967) is a former Argentine naturalized Chilean footballer who played for clubs of Argentina and Chile.

 Career

-As a youth player, Dundo was with River Plate before starting to play at professional level for Chaco For Ever, but moved to Chile where he would represent 14 clubs, including Magallanes, C.D.
+As a youth player, Dundo was with River Plate before starting to play at a professional level for Chaco For Ever, but moved to Chile where he would represent 14 clubs, including Magallanes, C.D.
 Arturo Fernández Vial, Cobresal and Huachipato, before he retired.
 He scored 40 goals in two seasons with Cobresal.